iayanpahwa/iayanpahwa.github.io/_posts/2015-08-01-Element14-Enchanted-Objects-Design-Challenge.md

 ![The Porposal](https://iayanpahwa.github.io/assets/images/proposal.png "The Porposal")

 ### Edit 1:
-Lucky enough I got selected to compete ahead and build my proposed project with the kit provided.
+Lucky enough I got selected to compete ahead among top 15 other selected participants and build my proposed project with the kit provided.
 I am very excited to be selected among top and very intelligent community members like Andy Clark, Jan Cumps and others whom do I also used to know from community and twitter interactions.
 I can't wait for the kit to arrive.
 I've got mail fro e14 that it has been dispatched but it usually takes a fortnight to arrive in India.

 ### Edit 2:
 The kit is finally here and I'm loving it already